 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company currently settles its financial obligations with cash.
-The Company is expected to able to satisfy obligations in the near term with its cash balances and proceeds from future equity financings.
+The Company is expected to able to satisfy obligations in the near term with its cash balances.